smartive/graphql-magic/docs/docs/6-graphql-server.md

 ## Graphql API

-If you only need to execute graphql on the server (e.g. on `next.js` server components or server actions), you don't need a graphql endpoint.
+If you only need to execute GraphQL on the server (e.g. on `next.js` server components or server actions), you don't need a GraphQL endpoint.
-If you need client side querying, use `executeGraphql` to create a graphql endpoint, e.g. in `src/app/api/graphql/route.ts`:
+If you need client side querying, use `executeGraphql` to create a GraphQL endpoint, e.g. in `src/app/api/graphql/route.ts`:

 ```ts
 export const POST = (req) => {